dominique-vassard/docker-training/a-clairvoyant-app/README.md

 You cann access your mysql with this (somehow barbaric) command:
 ```
-docker run -ti \
+docker run --rm -it \
---link irma-mysql:mysql --rm \
+--link irma-mysql:mysql \
-mysql:5.5 sh -c 'exec mysql \
+mysql:5.7 sh -c 'exec mysql \
 -h"$MYSQL_PORT_3306_TCP_ADDR" -P"$MYSQL_PORT_3306_TCP_PORT" \
 -uroot -p"$MYSQL_ENV_MYSQL_ROOT_PASSWORD"'
 ```

 To connect to mysql, we need mysql.
 Sounds like a circular dependency doomed to failure as we don't have mysql on our machine.
-To avoisd this problem, we will create a container from mysql image, link (more on this later) it to our working mysql and execute a command inside that last container.
+To avoid this problem, we will create a container from mysql image, link (more on this later) it to our working mysql and execute a command inside that last container.

 We can see that our database is here:
 `SHOW DATABASES;`